 Same as RELP3060.
 An examination of the methodological and philosophical concerns of history as these have been viewed by historians from Herodotus to Braudel.

-3100 TOPICS IN AMERICAN HISTORY
+3100 ADVANCED TOPICS IN HISTORY

-A detailed investigation of a selected topic of significant importance in the development of the modern world.
+An investigation of a selected topic or period in history.
 Prerequisite: permission of Instructor.